Virtual Paddy Crean 2026

 Intimacy Direction Credits include: The Cake and In the Next Room (Studio at Tierra Del Sol) Carmen (Opera Orlando) Vietgone (American Stage), Sender, At the Wake of a Dead Drag Queen, and Pilgrims (Urbanite Theatre), Ruby (Westcoast Black Theatre Troupe), Silent Sky (True North), Inside Man (Schoolhouse Arts at Sebago Lake), and Stupid F!@#ing Bird (Tampa Rep)

 They hold a BFA from the University of Michigan, and an MFA from Virginia Commonwealth University.
 They currently teach Acting, Directing, Voice, and Movement at the University of Maine, and previously served on faculty at the University of South Florida.
 They are certified as a teacher and fight director by the SAFD.
-They were certified in intimacy with Intimacy Directors International and were one of their lead instructors.
+They were certified in intimacy with Intimacy Directors International and served as one of their lead instructors, and sit on the certification board for Intimacy Professionals Education Collective.

 USA